allankp/pytest-testrail/README.md

     --run-id=<id>

 This option allows to precise an existing testrun to update (by its TestRail ID).
 If provided, option `--tr_name` is ignored.

     --plan-id=<id>

 This option allows to precise an existing test plan to update (by its TestRail ID).
 If provided, options `--tr_name` and `--run-id` are ignored.

+    --tr-version='1.0.0.0'

+This option allows to provide a version of execution to a test result.